 Clinic Wide Update on Coronavirus (COVID-19)

-If you have a fever or respiratory symptoms, such as a cough or difficulty breathing and/or have traveled to a high risk area within the past 14 days or had close contact with a person that a lab confirmed to be infected with the new coronavirus (COVID-19) please CALL your doctor’s office BEFORE coming in for your appointment.
+If you have a fever or respiratory symptoms, such as a cough or difficulty breathing, other related symptoms such as loss of taste or smell, chills, fatigue, body aches, or had a possible exposure to COVID-19 please CALL your doctor’s office BEFORE coming in for your appointment.

 Schedule an appointment today!

 We know that with the rising numbers of COVID-19 cases in Dubuque County many of you may be wondering if you should get tested.
 Our Respiratory Clinic is available to care for patients with respiratory symptoms and those who had a possible exposure to COVID-19.

 If you are concerned about a possible exposure to COVID-19 please self-isolate and contact your primary care provider to determine your best next steps.
 Not everyone needs to be tested immediately, the time frame of when you should be tested is dependent upon your type of exposure.
 Typically it is best to complete the test 4-6 days after exposure.

 Additionally, the City of Dubuque has worked with the Test Iowa Initiative to set up a COVID-19 testing site through Epic Health and Wellness.
 You must complete the online assessment and get appointment information directly from the Test Iowa website.
 Please keep in mind that Test Iowa is strictly a testing site, should you have a positive result please reach out to your primary care provider for additional assistance on what next steps you should take.